joliencremers/joliencremers.github.io/CDA.md

 #### PN regression models

+Investigation of the performance of two MCMC algorithms for estimating PN regression models.
+In this project, we have also analysed data from an interpersonal circumplex using the PN regression model.

-- **Cremers, J.**, Mainhard, M.T. \&  Klugkist, I. (2018).
+- **Cremers, J.**, Mainhard, M.T. &  Klugkist, I. (2018).
 Assessing a Bayesian Embedding Approach to Circular Regression Models. *Methodology, 14*, 69-81. [[Full-text]](https://doi.org/10.1027/1614-2241/a000147)

-Performance of two MCMC algorithms for estimating PN regression models is investigated.
-In this project, we have also analysed data from an interpersonal circumplex using the PN regression model.
+Several measures to make the interpretation of regression effects on the circle
+easier:

  - **Cremers, J.** , Mulder, K.T. & Klugkist, I. (2018).
 Circular Interpretation of Regression Coefficients. *British Journal of Mathematical and Statistical Psychology, 71*(1), 75-95. [[Full-text]](https://doi.org/10.1111/bmsp.12108)

-Several measures were developed that make the interpretation of regression effects on the circle easier.
+Introduction and comparison of tools that can be used to distinguish between accuracy and location effects in a PN regression model:

 - **Cremers, J.** & Hernandez-Stumpfhauser, D. (unpublished) Indicators for effects on mean and variance in projected normal regression models for a circular outcome. [[GitHub]](https://github.com/joliencremers/Data-Archive-Accuracy-Effect-PN-Models)

-Several tools that can be used to distinguish between accuracy and location effects in a PN regression model are introduced and compared.

 #### PN mixed-effects models
-- **Cremers, J.**, Pennings, H.J.M., Mainhard, M.T. & Klugkist, I. (in press).
-Circular Modelling of Circumplex Measurements for Interpersonal Behavior. *Assessment*. [[Full-text]](https://doi.org/10.1080/00273171.2019.1693332)

 Application of a Bayesian PN mixed-effects model to several repeated measures datasets from an interpersonal circumplex.
 The focus lies on how a circular